Stirling: Victorian and Modern

 In the early 19th century an "exceedingly low" cost steamboat service used to run between Stirling and Newhaven or Granton.
 The coming of the railways in 1848 started the decline of the river traffic, not least because the Alloa Swing Bridge downstream restricted access for shipping.
 The railways did provide opportunity too with one Riverside company selling their reaping machines as far afield as Syria and Australia.
 Similarly, in 1861, a company making baby carriages was set up.
 These prams were exported to Canada, South America, India and South Africa.

 The Princes Street drill hall was completed in 1908 and the Municipal Buildings, which formed the headquarters of Stirling Burgh Council for much of the 20th century, were completed in 1918.

-After the blockades of the World Wars there was some increase in the use of the port including a tea trade with India.
+Following the World Wars there was some increase in the use of the port including a tea trade with India.
 However, with normal shipping lanes open, the growth of the railways including The Forth Rail Bridge, left the harbour uneconomical and by the mid 20th century the port had ceased to operate.